AbdallahKhaledAhmed/IT-Legend-Challenge/README.md

 ## Description

 This project is a course page that includes features like a video player, course content, a quiz, a comments section, and a leaderboard.
-It seems to be designed to provide an interactive learning experience for students.
+It is designed to provide an interactive learning experience for students.

 ## Features